ubilabs/kirby-object-storage-stream-wrappers/README.md

 ```

 The reason why these are unsupported is not that the authors of the Stream Wrapper implementations at Amazon/Google/Microsoft are lazy, but rather that these methods conceptually do not make sense in a object storage context (e.g. there is no such thing as a `symlink` or `lock` or relative paths in object storage).

+Most of these methods are not used in Kirby anyway, so they can be ignored.
+But Kirby does use some of these, namely:
+* `realpath()`
+* `flock()`
+* `ftruncate()`
+* `symlink()`
+* `unlink()`

+All these calls will fail when called with a `gs://` identifier as parameter.
+So all the locations where these methods are used, need to be patched/modified to make Kirby work with stream wrappers.
+I've identified about 10 files within the Kirby core, where these methods are called, and that need to be adjusted.
+Sometimes this is as easy as adding another check whether the given parameter begins with `gs://` and sometimes it is a little more complicated.